Research & Best Practices

 img

-What is lean manufacturing?
-It is defined as a set of methods focused on eliminating waste in production and all related processes.
+Lean manufacturing is defined as a set of methods focused on eliminating waste in production and all related processes.
 To further explain Kaizen lean manufacturing (as it is also known), we can define “waste” as any process or action that does not add value for the customer.
+Lean thinking is used to streamline production by rooting out these unnecessary actions and essentially stripping the production process down to only those elements that result in a successful product.

 The primary lean manufacturing benefits come from a well-defined set of tasks and actions, with the core tenet of waste elimination underpinning them.
 Lean manufacturing applications and methods include: